-For 2013, consolidated revenues of Eurocopter remained stable at €6.3 billion in 2013, accompanied by an overall increase in helicopter deliveries from 475 in 2012 to 497 in 2013.
+Consolidated revenues of Airbus Helicopters remained stable at $\in$ 6.3 billion in 2013, accompanied by an overall increase in helicopter deliveries from 475 in 2012 to 497 in 2013.
 The stable revenue level reflects a weaker revenue mix effect.